 Emilee Crooks is the Staff Accountant at Arclabs.
 Emilee has more than 10 years of experience in various accounting roles, with a heavy focus in real estate and property management.
-She enjoys playing golf, watching the Clemson Tigers, cooking and camping.
+She enjoys playing golf, watching the Clemson Tigers, cooking, and camping in her free time.